fatimahsy/Pandemic-Marriages-/README.md

-# Marriages in Toronto befor and after the pandemic
+# Seasonal Variation in Marriage License Applications

-## Overview
+## 📌 Overview

-This repo provides students with a foundation for their own projects investigating the impact of the COVID-19 pandemic on marriage licenses in Toronto.
-It is structured to allow analysis and storytelling using data.
-You do not need every aspect for every paper and should delete aspects that you do not need.
+This repository supports the analysis of how holidays influence marriage license applications in Toronto from 2011 to 2024.
+The project investigates trends in marriage license issuance during key holiday periods such as Valentine's Day and the festive season.
+The analysis highlights the seasonal impact of holidays on marriage-related decisions.
+This repository is designed to facilitate the reproduction of this analysis and to provide a framework for similar investigations.

-## File Structure
+## 🗂️ File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from Open Data Toronto.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

-## Statement on LLM usage
+## 🤖 LLM Usage

 LLM's were used to help create the abstract of this paper.

+## 🚀 Launching into Fun!

+Thanks for exploring my paper! 🌈 May your code be bug-free and your creativity limitless.
+Happy coding! 🚀